 Exemption Certificates

-- Collection and Storage: Obtain valid exemption certificates from customers who qualify for tax-exempt purchases and store them systematically.
+Collection and Storage: Obtain valid exemption certificates from customers who qualify for tax-exempt purchases and store them systematically.
+Key requirements vary by state:

-- Regular Review: Periodically verify that all exemption certificates are current and accurately completed to prevent issues during an audit.
+Regular Review: Periodically verify that all exemption certificates are current and accurately completed to prevent issues during an audit.
+Most states require certificates to be refreshed every 3-5 years.

 Tax Returns